2024 Seed Funding Award

 The Program in Health Equity and Population Health Seed Grant Program was established in 2017 and awarded its first of several planned awards in 2021.
-This year's award marks the second round of funding under this initiative.
+The 2024 award marks the third round of funding under this initiative.

 In May 2023, The Program in Health Equity and Population Health awarded $25,000 to Dr. Francesca Okolie and Dr. Jioni Lewis' proposal Achieving Health Equity, Empowerment and Improved Maternal Outcomes Through Collaborative Doula Care.
 Francesca Okolie, DO, MPH, is an Assistant Professor of Pediatrics at the University of Maryland School of Medicine and a Neonatologist at the University of Maryland Medical Center (UMMC).
 She is also the Director of the NICU Multidisciplinary Patient Safety Reveiw Committee at UMMC.
 Jioni Lewis, Ph.D. is an Associate Professor and the Co-director of Training in the Counseling Psychology Doctoral Program in the College of Education at the University of Maryland, College Park.
 Their research aims to better understand what makes doula care so helpful to Black pregnant women and reveal the challenges that are faced in the hospital when it comes to using a doula.
 The results of their study will play a role in the creation of a cultural compentency training to help Black pregnant women, doulas, and medical teams work better together.

 Stay tuned for more information about upcoming all-member meetings and opportunities to hear about HEPH seed-funded research.